Lynching of Charles Atkins

-Charles Atkins was a 13-year-old African-American boy who was lynched in Davisboro, Washington County, Georgia by a mob on May 18, 1922.
+Charles Atkins was a 15-year-old African-American boy who was lynched in Davisboro, Washington County, Georgia by a mob on May 18, 1922.
 According to the United States Senate Committee on the Judiciary it was the 25th of 61 lynchings during 1922 in the United States.

 Background

 Elizabeth "Billy" Kitchens, 24, served as a rural mail carrier.
 While driving her car, 4 mi from Davisboro, someone pushed their way into her vehicle, placed a shotgun against her head and fired, killing her instantly.
 Her body was then dragged 50 yd away.
 A local farmer, Sid Lewis, found the body 30 minutes after the shooting and informed Sheriff English at Sandersville, Georgia.

 Lynching

 A mob made up of 2,000 people found Charles Atkins in Elizabeth Kitchens's car.
-Around 6:00 PM, May 18, 1922, he was tortured with fire until he confessed to allegedly killing Elizabeth Kitchens for her automobile.
+Around 6:00 PM, May 18, 1922, he was tortured with fire until he confessed to killing Elizabeth Kitchens for her automobile.
 He then implicated another boy, John Henry Tarver.
 Atkins was then hanged and his charred body was shot over 200 times.
 Hundreds of cars then swarmed the county looking for Tarver and another Black person, George Clark, who had been seen with Tarver.
+A grand jury later indicted J. B. Miller, John Henry Tarver, and three of Charlie Atkins's family members, his father Gainer Atkins, his stepmother Ella Atkins, and his mother Sim Atkins, for complicity in the murder of Elizabeth Kitchen.
+Gainer Atkins was convicted of murder and sentenced to life in prison.
+He was granted a retrial by the Supreme Court of Georgia in 1923.